Bases Orgánicas: End of the Siete Leyes

-President Nicolas Bravo who was personally against dissolving congress but ultimately went along with it.
+President Nicolás Bravo who was personally against dissolving congress but ultimately went along with it.

 The Bases Orgánicas must be understood in the context of the nineteenth-century Mexican struggle between the conservative centralists and the liberal federalists.
 The first constitution of independent Mexico promulgated in 1824 was federalist.
 Subsequent political instability led to a new constitution in 1834, the Siete Leyes ("Seven Laws"), which marked the end of the First Mexican Republic and the beginning of the Centralist Republic of Mexico.

 The political instability that marked the First Mexican Republic continued well into era of the Centralist Republic.
 There were many attempts by states to break away from the more autocratic, centralist system, culminating in the secession of Yucatan and Texas.
 There were also many rebellions in favor of restoring the federalist system.
 By 1841, a new coup was brewing, with the aim of preserving the centralist system, but under a new constitution.